tuomax7/tuomax7/README.md

 - 🔭 I am currently working on: [FindMyPath](https://github.com/tuomax7/tuomax7/pathbuilder), a web-based path generator using React, Node with TypeScript and MySQL based on the Google Maps API

-- 🌱 I am also learning NextJS, TailwindCSS, Astro & Svelte!
+- 🌱 I am also learning NextJS, TailwindCSS & AWS

 - 💻 My [landing page](https://tuomasnummela.onrender.com/) presents some of my other past and current projects